dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 * section1:key0
 * section1:key1

-[GetSection](/dotnet/api/microsoft.extensions.configuration.iconfiguration.getsection) and [GetChildren](/dotnet/api/microsoft.extensions.configuration.iconfiguration.getchildren) methods are available to isolate sections and children of a section in the configuration data.
+<xref:Microsoft.Extensions.Configuration.ConfigurationSection.GetSection*> and <xref:Microsoft.Extensions.Configuration.IConfiguration.GetChildren*> methods are available to isolate sections and children of a section in the configuration data.
 These methods are described later in [GetSection, GetChildren, and Exists](#getsection-getchildren-and-exists).

 ## Conventions

 At app startup, configuration sources are read in the order that their configuration providers are specified.

-File Configuration Providers have the ability to reload configuration when an underlying settings file is changed after startup.
+File Configuration Providers have the ability to reload configuration when an underlying settings file is changed after app startup.
 The File Configuration Provider is described later in this topic.

-[IConfiguration](/dotnet/api/microsoft.extensions.configuration.iconfiguration) is available in the app's [Dependency Injection (DI)](xref:fundamentals/dependency-injection) container.
+<xref:Microsoft.Extensions.Configuration.IConfiguration> is available in the app's [Dependency Injection (DI)](xref:fundamentals/dependency-injection) container.
 Configuration providers can't utilize DI, as it's not available when they're set up by the host.

 Configuration keys adopt the following conventions: